The Very Best Banana Bread Recipe

 Bananas were fairly inexpensive so I’d buy a ton and when they started to go weird on me…I’d peel them, mashed them up and freeze them in zip top bags.
 They are super fantastic to stir into your oatmeal or blend into a smoothie.
 But to get even MORE bang for my buck….I’d bake the bananas into something fabulous like the very Best Banana Bread….or Banana Ricotta Muffins.
 Because then you can freeze them yet again but in a completely un-banana like form.

-This easy Banana Bread recipe is made from scratch using ingredients I always have readily available in my kitchen….so you will, too.
+This easy Banana Bread with yogurt recipe is made from scratch using ingredients I always have readily available in my kitchen….so you will, too.
 I like to keep this banana bread recipe simple so I can easily turn it into fancied up banana bread if I feel the urge.

 Here’s how to make banana bread: